chillicode-dev/nuxt-js-boiler/CONTRIBUTING.md

 {Action} + {subjects} in {place}
 ```

-For example, we need to change some prop in the component `/components/Button/Button.vue`, then the name of the commit will be:
+For example, you need to change some prop in the component `/components/Button/Button.vue`, then the name of the commit will be:
 ```
 Button.vue: change 'isVisible' prop logic
 ```